SoyAdrian05/PhysioNet-Challenge-CIC_UPIITA_TEAM/README.md

 ## How do I run these scripts?

-First, you can install the dependencies for these scripts by creating a virtual environment and running the following command:
+First, you can install the dependencies for these scripts by creating a virtual environment and running the following command
-Create the virtual environmen.
 ```
 conda create --name <my-env>
 ```